-If your name is Sarah and your dad's name is Eric, your name would be “Sarah Erics-daughter” and your brother Jeff would be “Jeff Erics-son”.
-Get it?
+If your name is Sarah and your dad’s name is Eric, your name would be “Sarah Erics-daughter” and your brother Jeff would be “Jeff Erics-son”.
 (The actual spelling would be Ericsdóttir and Ericsson.)

 Since there are no family names, you do not have the same last name as your parents or even other-sex siblings.
 Because of this, everyone is called by their first name, even politicians.